75th Ranger Regiment: 2nd and 5th Ranger Battalions

 2nd Ranger Battalion troops use rope ladders to scale Pointe du Hoc.

-The 2nd Ranger Battalion and 5th Ranger Battalion were trained at Camp Forrest, Tennessee, on April 1, 1943.
-They first saw action June 6, 1944, during Operation Overlord.
+The 2nd Ranger Battalion and 5th Ranger Battalion were trained at Camp Forrest, Tennessee, on 1 April 1943.
+They first saw action 6 June 1944, during Operation Overlord.
 During D-day 2nd Rangers companies D, E, and F, were ordered to take a strategic German outpost at Pointe du Hoc.
-This coastal cliff was supposed to have several 155 mm artillery cannons aimed down at the beach.
+This coastal cliff was supposed to have several 155 mm artillery guns aimed down at the beach.
 Once they arrived at the bottom of the cliff, they had an enormous climb to make up rope ladders while receiving a barrage of machinegun fire from the Germans above.
 The 2nd Rangers took the area even with the intense German resistance but the guns were not in sight.
 A patrol scouting the area found the 155 mm coastal guns a mile away; the patrol party quickly disabled the guns and resistance in the area.
 In an interview, Leonard Lomell and Jack Kuhn explained the events that took place that day:

 "The guns had to have been taken off the Pointe.
 We were looking for any kind of evidence we could find and it looked like there were some markings on the secondary road where it joined the main road.
 We decided to leapfrog.
 Jack covered me, and I went forward.
 When I got a few feet forward, I covered him.
 It was a sunken road with very high hedgerows with trees and bushes and stuff like that.
 It was wide enough to put a column of tanks in, and they would be well hidden.
 We didn't see anybody, so we just took a chance, running as fast as we could, looking over the hedgerow.
 At least we had the protection of the high hedgerows.
 When it became my turn to look over, I said, "God, here they are!"
 They were in an orchard, camouflaged in among the trees."